 For the 2022-2023 application cycle, the $75 application fee has been waived for all applicants.
 If you have questions about the admissions process, please visit our Frequently Asked Questions page, call the Admissions Office at (415) 565-4623, or send an email to firstname.lastname@example.org.
 If you encounter any technical difficulties with the application process, contact LSAC directly at (215) 968-1393.

 Applicants can check their application status here.
 The Admissions Office will notify applicants if they are missing any documents, as well as when the application and CAS report have been received.

-Students attending other ABA law schools can spend one to two semesters at UC Hastings as Visiting Students on a space-available basis.
+JD Students attending other ABA law schools can spend one to two semesters at UC Law SF as Visiting Students on a space-available basis.
 Visiting applicants may apply for fall and/or spring terms during their 2L or 3L year.

 Admission to the Bar

 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.

 If you are an attorney licensed outside of the U.S., or have completed a first degree in law outside of the U.S., UC Law SF invites you to apply for a one-year LL.M. degree in U.S. Legal Studies.
 Applications are reviewed on a rolling basis from September 1 through June 30.
 The priority deadline is March 1.